Paldom/Mobile-CI/README.md

 # Mobile-CI

-Continuous Integration and Delivery toolchain for native Android and iOS applications, built with Docker, Jenkins, Sonarqube, Fastlane, GitHub, XCode, Android SDK, Appium, Cucumber, AWS Device Farm and Firebase.
-CI flow is based on a BDD workflow.
+Continuous Integration and Delivery toolchain for native Android and iOS applications, built with Docker, Jenkins, Sonarqube, Fastlane, GitHub, Xcode, Android SDK, Cucumber and Firebase.
+Testing steps are based on a BDD workflow.

 ## BDD

-Automated BDD tests are written in Gherkin definitions (.feature files).
+Automated BDD tests are written in Gherkin definitions (`.feature` files).
 Gherkin tests are implemented with native Android instrumented tests and iOS XCUITests, feature files are interpreted by GreenCoffee and Cucumberish.

 ### Gherkin example